 The nice thing about this endorsement is that homes with older roofs can actually get insured instead of being turned away or forced to go to state-run insurance programs for coverage.
 And if you have a new roof, the depreciation deduction is very little, but you still save money on your home insurance premium.

 This endorsement only applies to roof surfaces for wind and hail damage.
 Other damage to the home is paid on a replacement-cost basis as usual.

-The roof surface payment schedule is designed to make homeowners insurance more affordable for homes with older roofs.
+The roof surface payment schedule is designed to make an HO3 homeowners insurance policy more affordable for homes with older roofs.
 But anyone who wants to save more on their premium would be a good fit for this add-on.

 The biggest benefit of this type of coverage is that it lowers your premium in exchange for a lower amount of roof coverage – but only for wind and hail damage.
 In short, the older your roof, the bigger your discount.